isabellainglis/playpal/README.md

 ## Project Design

 - I designed the app in a game-style so that it would be fun and interactive (similar to Guitar Hero).
-- All data within the app comes from a self-build mySQL db.
+- All data within the app comes from a self-built mySQL db.
 I created and populated the chords, lyrics and song details data using mySQL seeds, which can be found in my separate [server repo](https://github.com/isabellainglis/playpal-server).
-- The library was an additional unplanned feature that I added to bring an educational aspect to the app.
+- The library was an additional feature that I added to bring an educational aspect to the app.

 ## Challenges